minhsueh/data-science-assessment/README.md

 docker run -p 8888:8888 -v $(pwd):/home/nobody/work geospatial-notebook
 ```
 Please be sure your notebook runs by adding the needed dependencies to the requirements doc.

+Critiques of this assignment are also welcomed and will contribute to this score.